tiesjan/django-convenient-formsets/README.md

 This Django app aims to make formsets convenient for users and developers alike.
-It extends Django's built-in formset classes and includes support for dynamically adding, deleting and ordering of forms on the webpage.
+It extends Django's built-in formset classes and includes support for dynamically adding, deleting and ordering of forms on the client side.

 #### Supported platforms